PlanesLab/BN-BacArena/README.md

 - MATLAB: The installation of **The COBRA Toolbox** is required to run BN-BacArena.
 More information available [here](https://opencobra.github.io/cobratoolbox/latest/installation.html).

 ## Notes
-- Note that random seeds are different between **R** and **MATLAB** languges.
+- Note that random seeds are different between **R** and **MATLAB** languages.
 Therefore, BN-BacArena results could be different between them even if the same seed is applied.
 - Using coefficient matrices is not a requirement for employing the BN-BacArena code (in both R and MATLAB).
 By doing so, users can still achieve the identical results provided by the original BacArena code.
 Accordingly, cell type and nutrient coefficient matrices can be applied independently.
 - To use your own coefficient matrices, please remember that the dimensions of the matrices are ***c***x***c*** and ***c***x***n***, where ***c*** and ***n*** are the different cell types introduced in the arena and the nutrients of the culture media respectively.
 - In order to use a nutrient coefficient matrix in **R**, it is mandatory to add the argument ```addAnyWay = TRUE``` in the **addSubs** function of BacArena.